jeffswartz/learning-opentok-android-original/README.md

 * *step-5* -- This branch shows you how to subscribe to a stream on the OpenTok session.

-* *archiving* -- This branch shows you how to record the session.
+* *archiving.step-1* -- This branch shows you how to record the session.

 * *signaling.step-1* -- This branch shows you how to use the OpenTok signaling API.